Introduction

 • Integrate JWT authentication in your dApp using Particle Auth.

-💡 You can find the repository with the complete project and instructions on GitHub: Particle Auth JWT demo.
+💡 You can find the repository with the complete project and instructions on GitHub Particle Auth JWT demo and a full video rundown at 101 on Custom Authentication with Particle Auth.

 What are JSON Web Tokens?